 - In the event that it is established that product supplied suffered from inherent defects in material or workmanship then AM Diagnostics Pty Ltd liability shall be limited to repair or (if that is not practical) replacement of the product in question; or at its discretion a credit or repayment of any part of the price for the product in question which has been paid.

-You agree that you release and holds harmless AM Diagnostics Pty Ltd from any consequential loss arising from an accuracy or the use of the devices supplied whether due to inherent defect in material or workmanship.
-AM Diagnostics Pty Ltd shall use best endeavors in accordance with good industry practice but cannot be held liable for damages occasioned by the loss of production of a minesite.
+- You agree that you release and holds harmless AM Diagnostics Pty Ltd from any consequential loss arising from an accuracy or the use of the devices supplied whether due to inherent defect in material or workmanship.
+AM Diagnostics Pty Ltd shall use best endeavours in accordance with good industry practice but cannot be held liable for damages occasioned by the loss of production of a mine site.

 Particular provisions related to COVID-19 test kits

 - Purchases related to COVID-19 are subject to prepayment, any cancellation of pre-paid orders once your order has been placed with our manufacturer will incur a 25% administration fee and charge on any refundable request for cancellation of your order.

 - You acknowledge that the COVID-19 are Class III medical device subject to strict conditions imposed by the Therapeutic Goods Administration (“TGA”).
 We refer to all requires of the TGA and relevant legislation as TGA Law.